 There are two versions of tofu cheese I've heard of from two different cultures:

 - Misozuke Tofu: tofu cheese made with miso

 - Chao: tofu cheese fermented in a brine solution

 In other parts of the world, people are experimenting making tofu cheese with koji (a fungus, Aspergillus oryzae).
-A bagel shop in New York makes this koji cream cheese as a dairy-free alternative for their customers.
+It's also the mold that's responsible for making miso.
+In some places around the world or specifically a bagel shop in New York, they make this koji cream cheese as a dairy-free alternative for their customers.

 Making the first version, misozuke tofu, is surprisingly simple: